-During World War II, enlisting in Maryland, he served as a staff sergeant with the 414th Anti-Aircraft Gun Battalion.
+During the war, enlisting in Maryland, James served as a staff sergeant with the 414th Anti-Aircraft Gun Battalion.
 He was stationed at Fort Eustis, VA in 1943.

 On Sept.
 18, 1943, in a ceremony held at a Baptist church in Newport News, VA, James was joined in holy matrimony with Lealot "Lea" (Martin) Nycum (1902-1959).
 Lea was a native of Dunbar, Fayette County and the daughter of William K. and Elizabeth (Hiles) Martin of Little Brownfield, Fayette County.
 Baptist minister Rev. David C. Anderson officiated, and attending was a distant cousin, Capt.
 Wendell Edmund Yeagley and his wife of Confluence, Somerset County, of the family of Mary Todd (Jennings) Shipley.
 The groom was nine years younger than the bride, and at the time, she worked at the Zimmerman Nut Shop in Uniontown.
 News of the wedding was printed in the Uniontown Morning Herald.

 She had been married previously and brought these children to the second union -- Mrs. William Miller, Mrs. Alvin Vossler, Betty McChesney, Mrs. Robert Makepeace, James W. Nycum, Charles E. Nycum and Richard K. Nycum.